hdsr-mid/hydrology/README.md

 # hydrology
-A collection of scripts that can be copy-pasted into ArcGis
+A collection of scripts use by the Hydrology team